 Weigh yourself at the same time, in the same state of undress, each day.
 Most fitness and weight loss experts agree that the best time to weigh-in is in the morning when we typically weigh the least.
 Weighing in after exercising can be inaccurate as some of the perceived weight loss could be water loss.

 Note your weight loss in a diary.
 Alternatively, buy a Wi-Fi-enabled scale that will record your progress then send it to an app or website.

 A digital scale will also track your Body Mass Index (BMI), which is a measure of weight in relation to height, and your body fat percentage.
 Keep in mind, though, that your BMI will decrease far more slowly than your weight.
 Also, according to the experts, body fat measurements are not always accurate.

 Final Words on How Often Should you Weigh Yourself When Trying to Lose Weight

-There is no definitive answer to the question, how often should you weigh yourself when trying to lose weight.
+So, how often should you weigh yourself when trying to lose weight?
 If daily weigh-ins will help to keep you accountable, weigh yourself daily.
 Don’t forget that weight fluctuations are inevitable.
 If seeing the number on the scale go up will drive you crazy, stick with weekly weigh-ins.

 If you decide to weigh yourself daily, stick to once a day.
 Jumping on the scale multiple times a day won’t be of benefit and it could cause you to become obsessed with your weight, which isn’t healthy.